 less than 2,000m

-- What are the restrictions on entering blind horses and the horses that bled?
+- What are the restrictions on entering blind horses and horses that had a nosebleed?

 On racehorse retirement